 As with so many CMO challenges, the answer is in the questions you ask.
 Better questions = better interviews = better hires.
 That formula has been mastered by Kipp Bodnar, CMO at Hubspot, who has built an industry-leading team of more than 200 professionals by honing the interview process.
 And while Bodnar tries to spend 20 to 30 hours with potential direct reports getting to know them intimately, he finds that the questions below are great for an initial assessment of curiosity, marketing savvy and ability to think on one’s feet.

-Bodnar’s first question: Draw a funnel on the white board showing 10,000 visitors, 500 leads, 50 opportunities, and 10 new customers.
+Question #1: Draw a funnel on the whiteboard showing 10,000 visitors, 500 leads, 50 opportunities, and 10 new customers.
 Let’s pretend you’re the CMO for HubSpot, and you have to decide what your marketing team should do to improve these metrics.
 Which areas of the funnels would you focus on, and what would you do differently to change these results?

 A bad answer would be if you pick a stage and don’t really have any substance.
 That answer would be like someone saying, “I want to take that from 10 customers to 20 customers.”
 Well how would you do that?
 “Well, I would send them some more e-mail, or I would have my sales team follow up with those prospects more.”
 Some bland answers are pretty unspecific and aren’t driven from a track record of either trying to solve these problems before or having experience with these types of problems.
 That’s an example of an answer where I’d think that the person just doesn’t have the perspective necessary to solve these types of problems.